Electric Rabbit Fencing

 Note the angle at which the fence is tilted.

 Line fences are constructed using standard fencing equipment.
-Tips on fence erecting are available on this page link.
+Tips on fence erecting and installation are available.
 In addition to the four wires suggested, I tend to put a return-earth against the ground.
 This is connected to the earth stake and is not energized.
 The function of this is to improve the contact between the rabbit and the ground.
 The picture shows the attachment of a Bait cap.
 Both these techniques will increase the effectiveness of the fence.